- Adding and configuring a File Upload option for your users

-Sending a direct link to the public URL of a file uploaded to Amazon S3
+Sending a direct link to the public URL of a file uploaded to External Services

-You can use the following code to send a direct link to the public URL for the uploaded file on Amazon S3:
+You can use the following code to send a direct link to the public URL for the uploaded file on Dropbox or Amazon S3

 define( ‘NINJA_FORMS_UPLOADS_USE_PUBLIC_URL’, true );